Karl Hein (footballer): Loan to Reading

 On 24 January 2022, Reading announced the signing of Hein on loan from Arsenal until the end of the 2021–22 season.

 Loan to Valladolid

 On 13 August 2024, Hein completed a season-long loan move to newly-promoted La Liga side Real Valladolid.

 Hein and Valladolid started the season with a clean-sheet and a 1–0 victory over Espanyol.

-Loan to Werder Bremen
+Werder Bremen

 On 22 August 2025, Hein completed a season-long loan move to Bundesliga side Werder Bremen.

 On 26 September, Hein made his Bundesliga debut for Werder Bremen in a 4–0 away defeat to Bayern Munich.
 Despite conceding four goals, he was praised for his performance, with Bremen’s managing director Clemens Fritz describing it as “top-notch” and the club captain Marco Friedl naming him their best player on the day.

+On 22 May 2026, Werder exercised their option to make the transfer permanent.

 International career

 Hein was capped by Estonia at under-17, under-19 and under-21 level.
 He made his international debut for the Estonia national team on 5 September 2020, in a 0–1 loss against Georgia in the UEFA Nations League.
 Since his debut, Hein has become a regular starter for Estonia.